Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### 0th byte - counter of sent messages

-The device will increment the counter by 1 each time a new message is sent.
+The device will increment the counter by 1 for each new message.
-If the counter takes the value 255, it is set to 0 the next time the message is sent.
+If the counter reaches 255, it is set to 0 the next time a message is sent.

 The counter does not increment if the device tries to resend a message that has not been confirmed.